IBM-Bluemix-Docs/third-party/software-get-start.md

 {: #sw-getstart-prereqs}

 * Verify that you're using a Pay-As-You-Go or Subscription account.
 See [Viewing your account type](/docs/account?topic=account-account_settings#view-acct-type) for more information.
-* Verify that you're assigned the administrator role on all account management services and all identity and access enabled services.
-See [Assigning access to account management services](/docs/account?topic=account-account-services) for more information.
+* Verify that you're assigned the administrator role on all account management services and all IAM-enabled services.
+See [Assigning access to account management services](/docs/account?topic=account-account-services) and [Managing access to resources](/docs/account?topic=account-assign-access-resources) for more information.

 ## Provide your company and product details
 {: #sw-company-product}